 This is my in-depth review of the Link Whisper plugin.

-So if you’re considering getting Link Whisper, then this Link Whisper review will help you with your decision.
+So if you’re considering getting Link Whisper in 2021, then this Link Whisper review will help you with your decision.

 - What Are Internal Links?